patience4711/read-APSystems-YC600-QS1-DS3/README.md

 - a very smart on-line console to send commands and debugging
 - Smart timekeeping
 - A lot of system info on the webpage

-## compile this sketch
-Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
-The ota updates won't work with other versons.

-Or use the binary file ESP-ECU-v9_4 to flash directly on your ESP device.

 ## the hardware
 It is nothing more than an esp device like nodemcu, wemos or its relatives and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.